 This section explains software controls related to parallel input/output (I/O) and pin control.
-The MC9S08LL16 has five parallel I/O ports which include a total of 38 I/O pins, two output-only pins.
+The MC9S08QE32 has five parallel I/O ports which include a total of 40 I/O pins, including one output-only pin and one input-only pin.
 See Chapter 2, "Pins and Connections," for more information about pin assignments and external hardware considerations of these pins.

-Many of these pins are shared with on-chip peripherals such as timer systems, communication systems, or keyboard interrupts, as shown in Table 2-1.
+Many of these pins are shared with on-chip peripherals such as timer systems, communication systems, or keyboard interrupts (Table 2-1).
 The peripheral modules have priority over the general-purpose I/O functions so that when a peripheral is enabled, the I/O functions associated with the shared pins may be disabled.

 After reset, the shared peripheral functions are disabled and the pins are configured as inputs (PTxDDn = 0).
-The pin control functions for each pin are configured as follows: slew rate control enabled (PTxSEn = 1), low drive strength selected (PTxDSn = 0), and internal pull-ups disabled (PTxPEn = 0).
+The pin control functions for each pin are configured as follows: slew rate control enabled (PTxSEn = 1), low drive strength selected (PTxDSn = 0), and internal pullups disabled (PTxPEn = 0).